 qualifications of this job posting.
 The information you provide in

 the application you submit must support the response you provide to

-You will receive an email to describe any additional assessments
+this questionnaire.
+You will receive an email to describe any

-required.
-Please monitor your emails and complete any required
+additional assessments required.
+Please monitor your emails and

 MANDATORY QUALIFICATION CRITERIA: For this particular job,